2013 Karnataka Legislative Assembly election: Parties and Alliances

+Others

 Election

 The election was held in a single phase on 5 May 2013 for 223 out of total 224 seats.
 A voter turnout of 70.23% was recorded.
 50,446 polling stations were set up for the 41.8 million voters in Karnataka.
 The election in the constituency of Periyapatna was adjourned due to the death of the BJP candidate, Sannamogegowda, a day before polls.